pasqualearieta/Sudoku/README.md

 Not all the matches are similar, in fact you may choose the difficulty most fit to your skills and a random map will be generated .This map is unique and solvable.

 Select a cell and insert a number.
-A visual assistan will help you to understand what values you already chose.
+A visual assistant will help you to understand what values you already chose.
 [IMG] Match [IMG]

 Notice that you can monitor your opponents thanks a progress bar located below the game board.